If you have worries and concerns swirling around in your head,

 Realize that it’s years of programming happening in YOUR head saying things have to be a certain way.
 Often it's not true at all.

-I would caution anyone new to unschooling to worry less about whether you’re unschooling the right way and pay more attention to your own kids.
+One word of caution to anyone new to unschooling... worry less about whether you’re unschooling the right way and pay more attention to your own kids.

 My dad used to say,